ScrabblingSam/recco/README.md

 * ToDiGAlign.fasta

   * A file containing the concatenated reference and query genomes.
 This can be directly used as an input to DiGAlign.
-  * The concatenated query sequences are renamed by adding the user-defined suffix (with "-s" option) to the original file name.
+  * The concatenated query sequences are renamed by adding the user-defined suffix (with the "-s" option) to the original file name.
   * The reference sequence is renamed by adding "_CR" (Concatenated Reference) as the suffix to the original file name.

 * "edited_fasta_file" directory